schollenberger/pi-sensorlab/rgb/rgb-readme.md

   You may want to check out the libary `gpizero` which comes with the Raspi OS (https://gpiozero.readthedocs.io/en/stable/).
+  On a Pi zero you may find the local command `pinout` to depict the IO connector.

   An alternative is the `Adafruit CircuitPython` GPIO libraries.
+But no examples are in this project yet.

 ## HW Setup